The 9 Best Microphones For Online Teaching

 Cons:

-Rhode NT USB Mini – The best small microphone
+Rhode NT USB – The best mid-range microphone

 The Rhode NT USB is a small and surprisingly heavy microphone that produces high quality audio.
 It’s plug and play, comes with it’s own little stand and overall has premium build quality and a minimalistic design.